 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.

 Asana is the tool I use to organize my content calendar.
-I have a section for my content calendar and for each blog post, I include a list of tasks that will need to be included for that post to be published and promoted properly.
+I have a section for my content calendar and for each blog post, I include a list of tasks that will need to be done for that post to be published and promoted properly.
 I also keep a list on Asana of long-term blogging tasks I would like to complete.
-I like to keep those separate from my daily tasks that I write in my planner.
+I like to keep those separate from the daily tasks that I write in my planner.

 Dropbox is an essential tool for me!
 I use multiple different computers, so having the ability to access any of my documents or images from any computer, as well as my phone, is definitely a necessity.
 It’s free up to 5 GB, which has been enough space for me thus far (although mine is getting close to full).

 Google Drive is my favorite alternative to Microsoft Office.
 It’s the easiest way for me to create documents or spreadsheets and, similar to Dropbox, I can access those files anywhere.
 Plus, unlike Microsoft Office, it’s totally free!
+This is where I keep an outline template for my blog posts, and where I write each post before moving it over to my WordPress dashboard.

 This is my go-to tool for saving anything from online to check out later like recipes and workouts.
 I have the Google Extension, so it’s easy to quickly clip anything and go back to it later.
 And like the others, totally free!